jinhojsk515/ALBEF_tutorial/README.md

 # ALBEF_tutorial
-ALBEF tutorial, with MIMIC-CXR data
+ALBEF tutorial, with MIMIC-CXR data.

 ## Data preparation
 Data are not included in this repository.
 You need to prepare jsonl file(contains labels, etc.) and images.